kartik894/hadoop-sched/README.md

 This repository contains the modified hadoop source code for a new scheduler.
 The aim of the scheduler is not to spawn speculative tasks unnecessarily.
-A cost-benefit ratio based on a cost-benefit model.
 Refer to the [Report](https://github.com/kartik894/hadoop-sched/blob/master/Report.pdf) for more details.